BojanKomazec/bash-demo/README.md

 ```

 In a function, `declare` makes the variable local (in the function).
-Without any name, it lists all variables
+Without any name, it lists all variables.

 ### echo